Williams Kastner has an active Environmental Practice Group with extensive experience handling a broad range of matters, including:

 • Bankruptcy

 Our attorneys regularly assist clients in complying with federal and state environmental laws and regulations.
 They have a unique perspective, having represented clients in both regulatory actions and litigation arising therefrom.
-This experience extends to negotiation with and litigation against environmental regulatory agencies; representing clients threatened with criminal action, fines and penalties arising from environmental matters; and representing clients in complying with hazardous waste cleanup programs and monitoring their consultants and contractors.
-A significant aspect of the firm’s environmental practice includes representing clients in broad-reaching land use, wetlands and sensitive area issues, as well as negotiation with and litigation against various local and state agencies regarding development restrictions and permitting problems.
+This experience encompasses negotiation with and litigation against environmental regulatory agencies, representing clients threatened with criminal action, fines, and penalties arising from environmental matters, and advising clients on compliance with hazardous waste cleanup programs, as well as monitoring their consultants and contractors.

 Williams Kastner serves as regional counsel for a number of large clients in the solid waste industry in a wide range of matters including: regulatory matters, employment law, litigation, real estate, general business law and product liability.